 Legacies of Slavery

-We cannot talk about racism and transforming unjust structures in society without also considering the legacies of black slavery.
+We cannot talk about racism and transforming unjust structures in society without also considering the legacies of Black slavery.
 The movement of black men, women and children across the Atlantic Ocean as ‘chattel' in the 17th-19th centuries generated vast amounts of wealth and had a profound effect on Scottish society.

 Researching the legacies of slavery and the Church